This is how to get through the flu season in good shape!

 - Stay warm, don't let your body cool off

 Prevention is better than cure.
 Do you have the flu and are you feeling too weak and fatigued to see your GP?
-Then perhaps an online doctor’s consultation is the solution for you.
-You can consult a doctor via dokteronline.com.
+Then perhaps consulting an online doctor is the solution for you.
+You can do so via dokteronline.com.

 Busch, A. (2019).
 10 dingen die je nog niet wist over griep (10 things you didn’t know about the flu).
 Consulted on 29 October 2019 on https://www.quest.nl/mens/gezondheid/a25652993/10-dingen-over-griep/